dw-data/brazilian-dam-safety/README.md

 Most of the maps used in the analysis and in the data visualizations were obtained through [geobr](https://github.com/ipeaGIT/geobr), a geographical package mantained by the Institute of Applied Economic Research (IPEA).

+The population estimates, used to calculate the ratio of people living near dangerous dams in each city, state and region of the country, were downloaded from [this data repository](https://basedosdados.org/dataset/br-ibge-populacao) mantained by Base dos Dados, a non-profit organization that cleans and offers easier access to Brazilian public datasets.

 ## Methodology

  The first step in the data analysis was to define and identify what a "dangerous dam" is.
 To do so, we selected all the dams that had, simultaneously, a high risk and a high potential damage classification in the SNISB dataset.